OpenBioMaps/documentation/official_docs/en/docker.md

 You can access OBM server admin interface:
 [http://localhost:9880/supervisor.php](http://localhost:9880/supervisor.php)

-with *supervisor* username and *12345* password.
-This password is located at /etc/openbiomaps/.htaccess.
+with *supervisor* username and password created by obm_post_install.sh.
+This password is located at /etc/openbiomaps/.htpasswd.

 Updates: update application with Docker .......................................